-Mr. Pillsbury is a shareholder member of Offit Kurman's Insurance Recovery Group, Real Estate, and Business Litigation Group.
+Mr. Pillsbury is a member of Offit Kurman's Insurance Recovery Group with extensive business litigation experience.
 He represents businesses in a wide range of litigation issues, including efforts to recover money owed to them from their insurers.
-His clients include state transportation agencies, hotels, restaurants, nursing homes, bio-tech firms, school district joint insurance funds, and individuals.
-Mr. Pillsbury has worked with a variety of policyholders in efforts to recover insurance of all types, including property insurance, business interruption coverage, and commercial general liability, boilers and machinery, and life insurance.
+His clients include state transportation agencies, hotels, restaurants, nursing homes, bio-tech firms, school districts, and individuals.
+Mr. Pillsbury has worked with a variety of policyholders in efforts to recover insurance of all types, including property insurance, business interruption coverage, commercial general liability, boilers and machinery, and life insurance.
 Mr. Pillsbury has also been involved in several cases stemming from disputes over the Pennsylvania Right-to-Know Law and Section 1983 claims against state agencies.

 Points of Distinction